buh-h/Minesweeper_Solver/README.md

 # Future additions:
 - Create a better method for generating all possible combinations, currently only generates possible combinations for specific common patterns
-- Have the program automatically find the size of the board
 - Have the program make a more educated guess rather than randomly choosing a tile